riversyang/learning-near/README.md

 ### Install Rust

-For compiling the client of NEAR network - `nearcore`, you need to install Rust first.
+For compiling the client of NEAR network - `nearcore`, or writing your own smart contracts of NEAR, you need to install Rust first.
 You can do this by simply following [the official guide of rust-lang.org](https://www.rust-lang.org/learn/get-started).

 ### Clone and compile nearcore